 Recommended Heap Size

-Heap Elasticity provides elastic expansion and shrinking of the Java heap.
-When heap elasticity is enabled, the Garbage Collector tries to minimize the memory footprint, keeping it between the user-defined range of
+Heap elasticity provides elastic expansion and shrinking of the Java heap.
+The garbage collector tries to minimize the memory footprint, keeping it between the user-defined range of

 -Xmsto the value of

--Xmxto avoid CPU intensive memory optimization.
+-Xmxto avoid CPU-intensive memory optimization.
 The default value is depending on the system RAM and ranges from 512 MB to 2 GB.
-This parameter is ignored when Zulu Prime System Tools are installed and the minimum heap size then is always equal to
+This parameter is ignored when ZST is installed, and the minimum heap size then is always equal to

 -Xmxand defines the maximum heap size as percentage of the RAM of the machine, container or cgroup.
 With JDK 8, a decimal number is required as value, like 75.0.
 On JDK 11 and later integer numbers are also accepted.

 -Xmsand defines the initial heap size as percentage of the RAM of the machine, container or cgroup.
 With JDK 8, a decimal number is required as value, like 5.0.
 On JDK 11 and later integer numbers are also accepted.
 For application environments with primary goal of reducing latency and highest throughput performance, you should set InitialRAMPercentage to the value of MaxRAMPercentage to avoid CPU-intensive memory optimization.